Zack123610/SC2002_Group_Project/README.md

 # SC2002_Group_Project

 Taskings:
-- Finishing the code for all the controllers (30 Oct Sunday)
+- Writing out the methods for the controllers (30 Oct Sunday)

 General Idea:
 - Model: Models the real world using classes and enums.
 Objects will be created from the models.